blochroni/CandivoreDataEngineerAssignment/Question3/README.md

 1. **Google Sheet Structure**: It is assumed that the Google Sheet contains the following columns: `Influencer_Name`, `Video_Url`, `Campaign_Name`, etc. All columns from the sheet are included in the final table.

-2. **Google Sheet Name**: We assume the name of the Google Sheet is INFLUENCER_CAMPAIGN_METRICS and that we have access to it for extracting data.
+2. **Google Sheet Name**: We assume the name of the Google Sheet is INFLUENCER_CAMPAIGN_METRICS and that we have access to it for extracting data (The pipeline was tested using a specific Google Sheet ID to ensure functionality).

 3. **API Keys**: It is assumed that valid API keys for Google Sheets and YouTube Data API are available and correctly configured in the `.env` file.